bguiz/blog-bguiz/src/posts/2025-09-12-developer-education-burger-framework.md

 - Niche or specific topics
 - Experimental topics

-When keeping lightweight, I recommend the open sandwich.
-It's the minimum that makes sense.
-Anything less, and the impact is too low, may as well skip it.

-For higher priorities, I recommend the full burger.
-You likely won't have the resources to do this for all of your tutorials, so choose wisely.
-In this case wisely means being selective, plus being consistent about the rationale.

 This allows the team to scale.
 The trick is to intentionally spread between quantity and quality.